This document provides you with information about how we are handling, or are intending to handle, your personal information.

 Governing bodies of cycling – to assist in event management, disciplinary issues and maintenance of competition licences (UCI and other federations)

-British Cycling registered event organisers, ride leaders and officials – to enable event organisers, ride leaders and officials to manage British Cycling registered activities and communicate with participants
+British Cycling registered event organisers, ride leaders and officials – to enable event organisers, ride leaders and officials to manage British Cycling registered activities and communicate with participants and appointed volunteers.

 British Cycling affiliated cycling club officials and group leaders – to enable clubs and group leaders to communicate with and administer activities for belonging to their club or group